 DFS Replication overview

-Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008
+Applies To: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008

 DFS Replication is an efficient, multiple-master replication engine that you can use to keep folders synchronized between servers across limited bandwidth network connections.
-It replaces the File Replication Service (FRS) as the replication engine for DFS Namespaces.
+The service replaces the File Replication Service (FRS) as the replication engine for DFS namespaces.

-Creating multiple replicated folders in a single replication group simplifies the process of deploying replicated folders because the topology, schedule, and bandwidth throttling for the replication group are applied to each replicated folder.
-To deploy additional replicated folders, you can use Dfsradmin.exe or a follow the instructions in a wizard to define the local path and permissions for the new replicated folder.
+Creating multiple replicated folders in a single replication group simplifies the process of deploying replicated folders.
+The topology, schedule, and bandwidth throttling for the replication group are applied to each replicated folder.
+To deploy more replicated folders, you can run the Dfsradmin.exe tool or use a wizard to define the local path and permissions for the new replicated folder.

 You can administer DFS Replication by using DFS Management, the

 Before you can deploy DFS Replication, you must configure your servers as follows: